jamesmcm/jamesmcm.github.io/content/blog/2024-11-02-beginner-rust-esp32-lcdsnake/index.md

 The project is also [available on Wokwi](https://wokwi.com/projects/413450202628576257) with the breadboard diagram but won't build there at the moment.

+While the project is very simple, I think the benefits of using Rust are already apparent.
+For example, we were able to use the Ssd1306 crate to safely interact with the OLED display, while having the full expressive power of Rust's enums for handling game state, and Embassy for easily spawning asynchronous tasks.

 The hardest parts were:
 * Not realising the I2C pins needed pull-up resistors to communicate properly.